 Path: Admin Toolbar > Curriculum Mapping > Curriculum Inventory

 This article provides an overview of the Curriculum Inventory (CI) process and its salient features within Leo's CI module.

-There is also a related article outlining the steps for preparing the CI Report called: A Step-by-Step Guide to CI Reporting.
+For additional information the steps for preparing the CI report are outlined in the article: A Step-by-Step Guide to CI Reporting.

 Representing the Typical Student Learning Experience

-The AAMC CI report should represent a typical Student experience of the official curriculum.
+The AAMC CI report should reflect a typical student experience of the official curriculum.
 There are various methods of reflecting this representative experience.
-Some institutions map all of their Course Sections, Selectives and Electives.
-Alternatively, AAMC allows you to -
+Some institutions map all of their course sections, selectives and electives.
+Alternatively, AAMC allows you to:

-- Choose one Rotation/Section that is representative of the Course for CI reporting.
+- Choose one rotation/section that is representative of the overall course.

-- Choose a few Selective Courses to represent required Selectives for CI reporting.
+- Choose a few selective courses to represent required selectives.

-- Choose a few Elective Courses to represent optional Electives for CI reporting.
+- Choose a few elective courses to represent optional electives.

 Instructional Methods & Assessment Methods (IM/AM):